Already know all the details? Looking to apply? Go to Application, Participant Registration & Cleanup Processes to Apply.

 The minimum length and collector-distributor requirements may be waived on a case-by-case basis at the request of the adopting group or the discretion of the County; however, all routes must be located within unincorporated Douglas County and approved by the Traffic Safety Engineer as appropriate for the program.

 Adopting groups may be an individual, a club, a business, or group of citizens.
 There are no costs or fees to the participants.
 However, participants must be at least 18 years of age, in good physical condition, and have good eyesight and hearing.
+11 years of age and older and/or in 6th grade can participate with a signed Parental Consent Form by a parent or guardian.

 The County will install two recognition signs identifying the adopting individual or group, provided the necessary safety equipment and safety training materials, and provide litterbags and removal of the filled litterbags.